bonevbs/bonevbs.github.io/_posts/2022-04-18-gaussian-processes.md

 ---
 layout: post
-title: 'A visual exploration of Gaussian Processes and Infinite Neural Networks'
+title: A visual exploration of Gaussian Processes and Infinite Neural Networks
+description: A visual exploration of Gaussian processes
 date: 2022-04-18
 permalink: /posts/gaussian-processes/
 tags: